<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 Nevada

-Nevada will also ban the sale of high CRI linear fluorescent lamps starting July 1, 2023 with an install date of January 1, 2024.
+Nevada banned the sale of high CRI linear fluorescent lamps starting July 1, 2023 with an install date of January 1, 2024.

 That includes the following: